 We’re here for you and can schedule an appointment 24 hours a day, 7 days a week.
 If the office is not open, we can refer you to one of our on call Doctors at your nearby hospital.

 As this blog lays out the difference between IOP and PHP, ultimately, it’ll be up to you to decide which program is the best for you.
-PHP will give their patients greater access to medical staff, which will allow overall better monitoring of the person’s overall condition.
+PHP will give their patients greater access to medical staff, allowing better monitoring of the person’s condition.

 A partial hospitalization program is considered an ideal choice for individuals who:

-- Faced severe episodes of overdose and/or addiction, and have difficulties with managing their cravings
+- Faced severe episodes of overdose or addiction and had difficulties managing their cravings

 - Are still undergoing withdrawal symptoms and might need further detox services

 - Completed residential treatment but still have a greater chance of relapsing

 IOP treatment is generally recommended for individuals that have experienced the acute stage of withdrawal and don’t require around-the-clock monitoring.
 It’s also recommended for individuals that don’t necessarily meet the diagnostic criteria for an inpatient treatment program and struggle from moderate to mild addiction.
 IOPs are the preferred choice for individuals striving to return to their daily routines.